Relatives of 12 Hong Kong people arrested by China demand access for own lawyers

 their frustration with local authorities.

-least give us a letter from him to confirm that he's there," the
+least give us a photo or letter from him to confirm that he's

 The relatives also asked police "to give an account of the